sztupy/tumblr-tools/README.md

 3. Get each of the `contents` object in order.
 This will contain the textual part of the entire reblog trail

-4. Convert each of the links, and replace `t:` with `https://64.media.tumblr.com`
+4. Convert each of the links, and replace `t:` with `https://64.media.tumblr.com/`

 You now have the post reconstructed

 ### Limitations

-The database currently cannot properly handle cases where a blog was renamed then the old name was re-registered by someone else, and might believe the two blogs are the same.
+The database currently cannot properly handle cases where a blog that is marked "relevant" was renamed, and then the old name was re-registered by someone else, and might believe the two blogs are one and the same.

+## License

+Licensed under the AGPLv3